The Tariff Browse function is used to easily browse through the Customs Tariff by section and chapter and view all the classification notes. read more

 Enter the relevant tariff code, select the country of origin (manufacture) and the system will generate the estimated duties based on the date you select.
 It also allows you to look at future dates when tariff code amendments come into effect and calculates the estimated duties which will be applicable.

 All import and export commercial transactions require commodities on Customs declarations to be classified according to an appropriate tariff heading.
 The tariff classification code is directly linked to the rate of duty payable on that commodity.
 Classification operates as part of the international Harmonised Commodity and Coding System, under the WCO Harmonised System Convention.
+For the classification of the goods into a Customs Tariff, there are six (6) fundamental rules, the General Rules of Interpretation (GRI).
+You can read further information on the GRI here.

 In cases where the tariff classification of goods is complex, i.e. the goods could easily be classified under two tariff headings or if there is no clearly identifiable appropriate tariff heading, it is the duty of the importer to approach the SRA and apply for a written tariff determination.
 To contact SRA please approach the SRA contact centre, the contact centre information can be found here.